oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 An MQTT-SN Server may choose to incorporate elements of a Broker, Aggregating and Transparent Gateway together.
 Typically, an Aggregating Gateway will also act as an MQTT-SN Broker.

-## 9.2 C.2 Server Congestion <a id='c.2-server-congestion'></a>
+## C.2 Server Congestion <a id='c.2-server-congestion'></a>

 For CONNECT, PUBLISH, SUBSCRIBE and REGISTER requests, the Server may return the Reason Code *Congestion*, meaning *try again later*.

 The requester should wait a reasonable amount of time (*[Congestion Delay)]* before sending a new request to the Server.
 What constitutes *a reasonable amount of time* depends on the implementation characteristics - it should be configured in the client application based on those.
-See [9.3 HEADING-NOT-FOUND](#c.3-example-timer-and-counter-values) for an example value.
+See [C.3 Example Timer and Counter Values](#c.3-example-timer-and-counter-values) for an example value.

-## 9.3 C.3 Example Timer and Counter Values <a id='c.3-example-timer-and-counter-values'></a>
+## C.3 Example Timer and Counter Values <a id='c.3-example-timer-and-counter-values'></a>

 Figure C-6 gives some values for the timers and counters defined in this specification derived from implementation experience.